theriverman/django-minio-backend/README.md

 To learn more about Docker networking, see [Networking overview](https://docs.docker.com/network/) and [Networking in Compose](https://docs.docker.com/compose/networking/).

 See [README.Docker.md](README.Docker.md) for a real-life Docker Compose demonstration.

-## Compatibility
-  * Django 4.2 or later
-  * Python 3.10.0 or later
-  * MinIO SDK 7.0.2 or later

 ## Contribution
 Please find the details in [CONTRIBUTE.md](CONTRIBUTE.md)